 Enjoy meeting your fellow travelers and Discoveries Director at a welcome dinner.
 D

 This morning we will see Biblical history come to life at the Creation Museum.
 This state-of-the-art museum allows you to venture through religious history, stunning exhibits, botanical gardens, a fascinating planetarium, and more.
 This afternoon we travel south to Oldham County for a savory southern comfort lunch and meet Dr. Nancy Theiss for an insightful presentation about the Underground Railroad.
-Continue on to Louisville, and a tasty tour of Evan Williams Bourbon located on the city’s “Whiskey Row”.
+We may even see La Grange’s “Street Runner”!
+As the only Main Street “Street Runner” left in America, this famous train shares the street with pedestrians and automobile traffic.
+This evening, continue on to Louisville, and a tasty tour of Evan Williams Bourbon located on the city’s “Whiskey Row”.
 B, L

 DAY 3—CHURCHILL DOWNS/STONEWARE/LOUISVILLE FREE TIME

 Today we begin our journey with a visit to the homestead that inspired Stephen Foster’s famous “My Old Kentucky Home”.
 Commissioned by Scotch-Irish immigrant John Rowan Sr., the main building is a Federal-style mansion and the centerpiece of this 1,300 acre plantation.
 Interestingly, in 1923, “My Old Kentucky Home” became Kentucky’s first state-owned park.
-Then enjoy a traditional Kentucky lunch prepared with straight-from the-garden ingredients at Shaker Village.
-Followed by a guided tour of the grounds, and some free time to explore this 19th-century village, home to the third largest Shaker community in the United States.
+Later a traditional Kentucky lunch prepared with straight-from the-garden ingredients at Shaker Village, followed by a guided tour of the grounds, and some free time to explore this 19th-century village, home to the third largest Shaker community in the United States.
 Next, we travel to Berea, located at the foothills of the Appalachian Mountains and is known as the Folk Arts and Crafts Capital of Kentucky.
-We’ll make a stop at the Kentucky Artisan Center where everything is “Made in the Bluegrass State”.
+You will have some free time to look around the town.
 No trip to Berea is complete without visiting and enjoying a meal and music at the Historic Boone Tavern Hotel & Restaurant.
 Built in 1909 on the old “Dixie Highway,” this establishment was named after Kentucky explorer Daniel Boone.
 B, L, D

-Night 1: Hilton Garden Inn Cincinnati Airport South
+Night 1: Hilton Garden Inn Cincinnati Airport South, Cincinnati, OH

-Night 5: Home 2 Suites by Hilton Georgetown
+Night 5: Home 2 Suites by Hilton, Georgetown, KY

 Price Per Person: